Chanak crisis: The events

 The British Cabinet met on the same day and decided that British forces should maintain their positions.
 On the following day, in the absence of Foreign Secretary Lord Curzon, certain Cabinet ministers issued a communiqué threatening Turkey with a declaration of war by Britain and the Dominions, on the grounds that Turkey had violated the Treaty of Sèvres.
 On 18 September, on his return to London, Curzon pointed out that this would enrage the Prime Minister of France, Raymond Poincaré, and left for Paris to attempt to smooth things over.
 Poincaré, however, had already ordered the withdrawal of the French detachment at Chanak but persuaded the Turks to respect the neutral zone.
 Curzon reached Paris on 20 September and, after several angry meetings with Poincaré, reached agreement to negotiate an armistice with the Turks.

 Meanwhile, the Turkish population living in Constantinople were being organised for a possible offensive against the city by the Kemalist forces.
 For instance, Ernest Hemingway, reporting for The Toronto Daily Star at the time as a war correspondent, wrote about a specific incident:

 In British politics, Lloyd George, Winston Churchill, and the Conservatives Lord Birkenhead and Austen Chamberlain were pro-Greek and wanted war; all other Conservatives of the coalition in his government were pro-Turk and rejected war.
 Lloyd George's position as head of the coalition became untenable.
 The Lloyd George cabinet was influenced by false intelligence, including the possibility that Turkey would conclude a military agreement with Soviet Russia.
 Although MI6 reported that Turkey and Soviet Russia were already drifting apart, the Cabinet continued to express concern about a Soviet Navy intervention.
 Churchill published a pro-war manifesto warning of a massive Turkish offensive into Europe undoing the result of the war, which was widely lambasted and embarrassed the British government.
-Lloyd George was warned by the Foreign Office, the Imperial General Staff, and even Supreme Allied Commander Ferdinand Foch against supporting the Greeks but ignored them.
+Lloyd George was warned by the Foreign Office, the Imperial General Staff, and even former Supreme Allied Commander Ferdinand Foch against supporting the Greeks but ignored them.
 Furthermore, the British public were alarmed by the Chanak episode and the possibility of going to war again.
 It further undercut Lloyd George that he had not fully consulted the Dominion prime ministers.